 A minimum grade of 74% in all nursing courses is required.

-A Bachelor of Science in Nursing (BSN) degree will be completed.
+A Bachelor of Science in Nursing (BSN).
 After completing this degree, you are eligible to take the Registered Nurse exam provided by the National Council Licensure Examination (NCLEX-RN®).
-After successfully passing this exam, you are licensed as a nurse in the state of IA (or the state where you took the exam).
+After successfully passing this exam, you are licensed as a nurse in the state of Iowa (or the state where you took the exam).